-The Technical Qualification will equip you with the knowledge, skills and behaviours you need to enter skilled employment.
-The occupational specialisms are: Early Years Educator.
+The Technical Qualification will equip you with the knowledge, skills, and behaviours you need to enter skilled employment.
+The occupational specialisms are: Assisting Teaching and Early Years Educator.
 During this course you will study a wide range of subjects including Wider Context, Child Development Supporting Education, Observation and Assessment, Safeguarding, Health and Safety and Wellbeing, Reflective Practice, Behaviours, Equality and Diversity, Parents, Families and Carers, Special Educational Needs and Disability, Working with Others and English as an Additional Language.
 Successful completion of this course will prepare you for a career as a practitioner in a day nursery, nursery school, reception class, pre-school worker, home-based childcare, or nanny (home and abroad).
 During this course you will also complete a minimum of 750 hours in placements, you will study in college three days a week and attend placement for the other two.

 What will I learn on this course?:

 Units will be studied over two academic years, including:

 - Families and Carers